 MONITOR: Limited clinical data suggest that high protein content in the diet may reduce or cause fluctuations in the clinical response to levodopa in patients with Parkinson's disease.
 Proposed mechanisms include delayed gastric emptying, decreased levodopa absorption when taken with a protein rich diet, and competition with certain amino acids for transport across the gut wall and/or the blood brain barrier.
 Data have been conflicting.
 Clinical studies have variously reported no effect, reduced levodopa absorption with low-protein meals, reduced effects of levodopa with high daily protein intake, and no differences compared to fasting with high-protein meals.
 Neuroleptic malignant-like symptoms were reported in a patient with Parkinson's disease who was receiving pramipexole, entacapone, and immediate-release levodopa/carbidopa, after the protein content of his enteral feedings via nasogastric tube was increased from 0.88 g/kg/day to 1.8 g/kg/day; symptoms improved after the protein was reduced to 1 g/kg/day and bromocriptine was administered.
 Another patient receiving immediate-release carbidopa/levodopa, pramipexole, and entacapone experienced severe rigidity after initiation of continuous enteral nutrition via oral gastric tube containing 1.4 g/kg/day of protein; his Parkinsonian symptoms improved after the protein content was reduced to 0.9 g/kg/day, the feeding was changed to bolus feedings, and the levodopa was administered between boluses.

-MANAGEMENT: Until more data are available, it is advisable to avoid large fluctuations in daily protein intake and to monitor patients for altered effects of levodopa if the protein content of the diet is increased.
+MANAGEMENT: In general, alcohol consumption should be avoided or limited during treatment with CNS-depressant agents.
+Until more data are available, it is advisable to avoid large fluctuations in daily protein intake and to monitor patients for altered effects of levodopa if the protein content of the diet is increased.